thdiaman/thdiaman.github.io/various/datamining.md

 ---

 Data Mining is an area that I have worked on extensively, both as part of my PhD research and as part of teaching.
+I have also taught a seminar about Machine Learning with Python, so I have structured the material and uploaded it online.
+You can check it out <a href="https://thdiaman.github.io/machinelearning/">here</a>.
 This page includes useful resources on Data Mining and Machine Learning, as well as information about the book that I have co-authored on applying machine learning algorithms in R (available
 <a target="_blank" href="https://leanpub.com/practical-machine-learning-r">here</a>).